Dongbeititan: Description

 The bones were characterized by a camelar structure of presacral vertebrae, pneumatocoels on proximal extremities of dorsal costae, and medially bent proximal femur.
 Mentioned traits suggest that the specimen belongs to Titanosauriformes, a sauropod group from Macronarian line, one of 2 main lines of evolutionarily derived sauropods.
 Titanosauriformes, created by Leonardo Salgado, contain Brachiosaurus and Titanosauria.
 It means it comprise Brachiosauridae, Euhelopus and Titanosauria, wherein the last two of mentioned made up a clade Somphospondyli.
 The newly described specimen belongs to Somphospondyli too, but not to Titanosauria, defined as all Titanosauriformes closer to Saltasaurus than Brachiosaurus or Euhelopus.
 This evolutionary advanced group links Saltasauridae, Nemegtosauridae and Malawisaurus.
 Authors, besides they classified the new taxon in Somphospondyli, described it as a basal Titanosauriformes member.
 As traits distinguishing it from its relatives, they point out firstly coracoid bone elongated anteroposteriorly and of square capitoventral end and secondly long, smooth, slightly convex acetabular margin of pubic bone.
 Having given the diagnostic traits, the authors could describe a new genus of Dinosauria.
 They named it Dongbeititan.
 The generic name refers to a place where the bones have been found, a Dongbei region containing Chinese provinces Liaoning, Jilin, and Heilongjiang.
 Its name comes from chinese language.
 To that Dongbei second word titan was joined.
 It descends from greek and was denoting enormous giants from Greek mythology, Titans, sons of Uranus and Gaia, a primordial deities defeated by later Olimpic gods.
 In the genus a single species was placed, namely Dongbeititan dongi.
 Its specific epithet honors palaeontology professor Dong Zhiming in recognition of his contributions to research and education in the field of Chinese dinosaurs.
 Wang et al. didn't publish in their paper any cladogram presenting the position of the new genus on the evolutionary tree of Titanosauriformes.
+In 2024, Paul estimated its length at 15 m, and its weight at 7 t.